killday/merchdocs/src/catalog/product-create-configurable.md

   - /catalog/product-create-configurable-add-configurations.html
 ---

 A configurable product looks like a single product with drop-down lists of options for each variation.
-Each option is actually a separate simple product with a unique SKU, which makes it possible to track inventory for each product variation.
+Each option is actually a separate simple/virtual product with a unique SKU, which makes it possible to track inventory for each product variation.
 You could achieve a similar effect by using a simple product with custom options, but without the ability to track inventory for each variation.

 The following instructions take you through the process of creating a configurable product using a [product template]({{ site.baseurl }}{% link stores/attribute-sets.md %}), required fields, and basic settings.
 Each required field is marked with a red asterisk (`*`).
 When you finish the basics, you can complete the [advanced settings]({{ site.baseurl }}{% link catalog/settings-advanced.md %}) and [other settings]({{ site.baseurl }}{% link catalog/settings-other.md %}) as needed.